haipinglu/ScalableML/Lab 1 - Introduction to Spark and HPC.md

 Follow the [official instruction](https://docs.hpc.shef.ac.uk/en/latest/hpc/index.html) from our university.
 I have get your HPC account created already (first step done).
 Use your university **username** such as `abc18de` and the associated password to log in.
 You are requried to use [Multi-factor authentication (MFA)](https://www.sheffield.ac.uk/it-services/vpn) to connect to VPN.
 If you have problem logging in, please contact [it-servicedesk@sheffield.ac.uk](mailto:it-servicedesk@sheffield.ac.uk).

 If you still have problem logging in, email me 1) your username; 2) a connection status of your VPN, 3) a screen capture of the error message (**never send me your password**).
 I will try to see whether I identify what the problem is.
-If you can log in but encounter HPC-related problem, you can email [hpc@sheffield.ac.uk](hpc@sheffield.ac.uk) for help.
+If you can log in but encounter HPC-related problem, check the [troubleshooting documentation](https://docs.hpc.shef.ac.uk/en/latest/troubleshooting.html) to see whether you have one of the [frequently asked questions](https://docs.hpc.shef.ac.uk/en/latest/troubleshooting.html#frequently-asked-questions), e.g. `bash-4.x$` being displayed instead of your username at the bash prompt.
+If your problem is still unresolved, you can email [it-servicedesk@sheffield.ac.uk](mailto:it-servicedesk@sheffield.ac.uk) for help.

 Following the [official instructions](https://docs.hpc.shef.ac.uk/en/latest/hpc/connecting.html) for [Windows](https://docs.hpc.shef.ac.uk/en/latest/hpc/connecting.html#ssh-client-software-on-windows) or [Mac OS/X and Linux](https://docs.hpc.shef.ac.uk/en/latest/hpc/connecting.html#ssh-client-software-on-mac-os-x-and-linux) to open a terminal and connect to sharc via SSH by